kdo2064/Dx-Raptor/README.md

    ```
 2. **Setup Dx-Raptor**
     ```bash
+    If Python version 3.12 or higher is not installed, then run this setup.bat.
     Step 1) Select the setup.bat
     Step 2) Click Right button of your mouse
     Step 3) Click On Run as administrator..